Pain Killers Up Risks Of Heart Attack: Better Think Twice Before Taking That Ibuprofen

 Consumption of any kind of NSAID was found to have increased risk of heart attack by 31 percent, where diclofenac and ibuprofen contributed up to 50 percent and 31 percent of increased risk of cardiac arrest respectively.

-According to Professor Gislason, selling of these drugs in places like supermarket, petrol stations should be strictly banned and should be only made available in the medicine shops in low doses.
+According to Professor Gislason, selling of these drugs in places such as supermarket and petrol stations should be strictly banned and should be only made available in the medicine shops in low doses.

 The research has been published in the European Heart Journal - Cardiovascular Pharmacotherapy.